JianjianZhaoSCU/Code-for-Input-Importance-Analysis-for-a-Class-of-IHFSs/README.md

 # Thank you very much for your interest in our work!
 # -----------------------------------------------------------------
 # This repository opens the code for our work:
-# Input Importance Analysis for a Class of
+# Input Importance Analysis for a Class of Incremental
-# Incremental Hierarchical Fuzzy Systems
+# Hierarchical Fuzzy Systems-Theory and Experiments
 # -----------------------------------------------------------------